Read time: 8.7 minutes

 Cutting it fine

 “We had to rapidly develop another exhaust concept.
-This time with a flattened oval tailpipe, with an exit that was low down and immediately in front of the edge of the floor, ahead of the rear wheel,” says Foster.
+This time with a flattened oval tailpipe, with an exit that was low down and immediately in front of the edge of the floor, ahead of the rear wheel,” says Steve.